Combinatorial Optimization using Comparison Oracles: Introduction

 \subsubsection{Global Subspace Learning}

-Unfortunately, the approach of \Cref{thm:query-comp-boolean} requires explicitly maintaining the set of feasible solutions, which could have size exponential in $n$; we currently do not know efficient implementations for it, even for simple problems like finding the subset of size $k$ of largest weight (a.k.a.\ optimizing over rank-$k$ uniform matroids) for large $k$, which can be easily solved using other approaches.

-In our quest for efficient algorithms, we develop another, different low-query-complexity algorithm for the case where the weights in the objective function are integers in the range $[-B, B]$.
-This algorithm is more intuitive, and in fact, sorts all the feasible sets by their weight (again, in $\poly(|\cF|, n)$ time for now): \begin{theorem}[Boolean Linear Optimization: Bounded-Weights] There is an algorithm that, for any family $\mathcal{F} \sse 2^U$ and unknown integer weight vector satisfying $|w^*_e| \leq B$, sorts the feasible sets according to their weight $w^*(S)$ (and hence solves the optimization problem) using $O(nB \log (nB))$ comparison queries, where $n = |U|$. \end{theorem}
+Alongside the certification reduction, we develop a second, general algorithmic tool tailored for the case where the weights in the objective function are integers in the range $[-B, B]$.
+This Global Subspace Learning (GSL) algorithm is highly intuitive, and in fact, sorts all the feasible sets by their weight (in $\poly(|\cF|, n)$ time for now): \begin{theorem}[Boolean Linear Optimization: Bounded-Weights] There is an algorithm that, for any family $\mathcal{F} \sse 2^U$ and unknown integer weight vector satisfying $|w^*_e| \leq B$, sorts the feasible sets according to their weight $w^*(S)$ (and hence solves the optimization problem) using $O(nB \log (nB))$ comparison queries, where $n = |U|$. \end{theorem}

 The main insight behind this result is the following: two sets $S, T\in \cF$ with the same weight satisfy $\langle w^*, \mathbbm{1}_S-\mathbbm{1}_T\rangle =0$, and hence the vector $(\mathbbm{1}_S-\mathbbm{1}_T)$ gives us information about the subspace orthogonal to $w^*$.
 Our algorithm maintains a subspace $\cA$ spanned by these orthogonal directions $(\mathbbm{1}_S-\mathbbm{1}_T)$, and uses it to infer the weight class of other sets in $\cF$ without making any additional comparisons; the details appear in \Cref{sec:GSL}.
 While \Cref{thm:bounded-intro} relies on weights being integral and bounded, it highlights how the structure of linear optimization can be exploited.